DefTech AV8: Variants

 The AV8 will be delivered in 12 variants.
 A total of 124 units will be the IFV30 and IFV25 variants in the first batch of 257 AV8s.

 AFV30

 The most numerous variant is the AFV30, equipped with an LCT30 turret.
 The LCT30 is a two-man turret designed and manufactured in South Africa by Denel Land Systems.
-The Denel LCT30 turret is armed with a Denel GI30 30mm gun and a 7.62mm coaxial machine gun.
+The Denel LCT30 turret is armed with a Denel GI30 30 mm gun and a 7.62mm coaxial machine gun.
 The GI 30 is fully stabilized and has a computerized fire control system that enables targets to be engaged under day & night conditions with high first shot round hit probability even when the vehicle is moving.
 78 units of this variant will be produced in the first batch of 257 AV8s.

 IFV25

 The IFV25 is the amphibious variant of the AV8, and is armed with a one-man Sharpshooter Turret.
 The FNSS Sharpshooter Turret is armed with a Bushmaster 25mm autocannon.
 A 7.62mm coaxial machine gun is mounted to the left side of the main armament.
 The turret is fully stabilised and can fire on the move in both day and night.
 The IFV25 variant has additional floats on the right side of the vehicle to balance the vehicle during amphibious operations.
 46 units of this variant will be produced in the first batch of 257 AV8s.